flame-engine/flame_splash_screen/README.md

 #### Adding your own content

-You can pass your own logo (or anything else) to be shown before or after the flame's logo.
+You can pass your own logo (or/and anything else) to be shown before or after the flame's logo.

 ```dart
 FlameSplashScreen(